-To help prevent the spread of infectious diseases, local residents entering Bermuda are required to self-quarantine at home for 14 days and not permitted to travel by public transportation.
+To help prevent the spread of infectious diseases, all adults entering Bermuda are required to quarantine with public health supervision in a government quarantine facility for 14 days and not permitted to travel by public transportation.
 Individuals who travel by public transportation must sit at least one metre (3 feet) away and always wear a face mask.